mitchmyburgh/mitchmyburgh/README.md

 - 👨‍💻 All of my projects are available at [https://mitchmyburgh.com/](https://mitchmyburgh.com/)

-- 💬 Ask me about **Next.js, Javscript, TypeScript, Fintech, Marketplaces.**
+- 💬 Ask me about **Next.js, JavaScript, TypeScript, Fintech, Marketplaces.**

 - 📫 How to reach me **mitchmyburgh@gmail.com**